ServiceStackApps/Chat-React/README.md

 });
 ```

-React supports this gradual dev workflow quite nicely where the design of the App is instantly viewable after extracting the HTML markup into its distinct components.
+React has nice support of this gradual design-first workflow where the visual appearance of your App is viewable after each stage of extracting the just HTML markup into its separate Components.

 ## State and Communications between Components

 The important concept to keep in mind when reasoning about React's design is that components are a projection for a given State.
-To enforce this, data flows unidirectionally down typically from the top-most Component (Owner) to its children via properties.
-In addition, Components can also maintain its own state which are used together with properties to dynamically render its UI on every state change.
+To enforce this, data flows unidirectionally down from the top-most Component (Owner) to its children via properties.
+In addition, Components can also maintain its own State which together with properties, are all that's used to dynamically render its UI on every state change.

-We can visualize how data flows throughout you app by tracking the flow of **users** through to the different React Chat components.
+We can visualize how data flows throughout a React App by tracking the flow of **users** through to the different React Chat components.

-The list of active users for the entire App is originally sourced from the `users` collection that's kept in the  state. of top-level ChatApp Component.
-It's then passed to the other `Sidebar` and `ChatLog` child components that also require access to the list of users via its properties:
+The list of active users for the entire App is sourced from the `users` collection that's maintained in the  top-level `ChatApp` component's State.
+It's then passed down to its child `Sidebar` and `ChatLog` components via properties:

 ```js
 var ChatApp = React.createClass({